TheUnknownFew/GameOfLife/README.md

 > Exploring different implementations and methodologies

-As I am starting from a simple implementation and working up to a more advanced implementation, I want to go over existing code and either re-implemennt it differently or optimize it.
-At the end of the day, I want to be able to compare and contrast code that I have made that does exactly the same thing, but implemented in drastically different manenrs.
+As I am starting from a simple implementation and working up to a more advanced implementation, I want to go over existing code and either re-implement it differently or optimize it.
+At the end of the day, I want to be able to compare and contrast code that I have made that does exactly the same thing, but implemented in drastically different manners.

 ---